XRPLF/sFieldRegistry/README.md

 1. If you are working on an Amendment to the XRP Ledger (or a sidechain) and you need additional serialized fields then you should register them here to avoid clobbering others.
 2. Register by opening a PR against this repo with your proposed registration as changes to the tables below.
 Provided the reservations are reasonable these will be accepted.

-## Quick Bump

-You can use the quick bump if you already have the definitions file or a rippled build

-python3 bump.py | action | name | path

-`python3 bump.py definitions Hooks ./definitions.json`
-`python3 bump.py rippled Hooks ./rippled`

-This will update the `README.md` and the `map.json` file.

 3. If your code is already in use then enter it into the `used by` column otherwise use the `reserved by` column.
 Be descriptive but terse in the `reserved by` field.
 Other developers should understand why this code is being reserved.

+## Bump Script

+You can use the bump script if you already have the definitions file or a rippled build

+python3 bump.py | action | name | path

+- `python3 bump.py definitions Hooks ./definitions.json`
+- `python3 bump.py rippled Hooks ./rippled`

+> This will update the `README.md` and the `map.json` file.

 ## NOTPRESENT
 Type 0